- Number of Holdings

-Evaluating opportunities is a process; one we undertake with discipline and intentionality.
+Evaluating investment opportunities is a process; one we undertake with discipline and intentionality.
 Our primary objective is to minimize risk.
-We have always believed that by concentrating on not losing money, making money will take care of itself.
-We also analyze a company’s competitive strengths to ensure it meets our long-term horizon of five years.
-Finally, we assess the human element, understanding that we’re investing in real businesses run by real people facing real issues.
-We’re not traders or speculators.
-We’re long-term owners in a collection of superior business enterprises.
+We have always believed that by concentrating on not losing money, making money should take care of itself.
+We also analyze a company’s competitive strengths to ensure it meets our intended investment horizon of five years.
+Finally, we assess the human element, understanding that we are investing in real businesses run by real people facing real issues.
+We are not traders or speculators.
+We want to be long-term owners in a collection of superior business enterprises.

 Managed Accounts are available only for institutional and private clients of Vulcan Value Partners, LLC, a federally registered investment advisor.
 Vulcan Value Partners Funds are distributed by ALPS Distributors, Inc. Separately Managed Accounts and related investment advisory services are provided by Vulcan Value Partners, LLC, a federally regulated investment advisor.
 ALPS Distributors, Inc. is not affiliated with Vulcan Value Partners, LLC.

 The S&P 500 Index is an unmanaged index of 500 common stocks chosen for market size, liquidity, and industry group representation.
 It is a market-value weighted index.
 The Russell 1000® Value Index measures the performance of the large-cap value segment of the U.S. equity universe.
 It includes those Russell 1000 companies with lower price-to-book ratios and lower expected growth values.
 Investors cannot invest directly in an index.